doherty100/azuresandbox/terraform-azurerm-vnet-spoke/README.md

 ## Overview

-This quick start implements the spoke portion of a basic hub-spoke networking topology and establishes bi-directional virtual network peering with the shared hub virtual network.
+This quick start implements the spoke portion of a basic hub-spoke networking topology and establishes bi-directional virtual network peering with the shared services virtual network.
 The following quick starts must be deployed first before starting:

 * [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared)